sebastian-brooks/budgex/README.md

 ## Overview

-Provides a (relatively) simple way to track income and expenses, see where your balance will be at by the end of the week, the end of the month and/or the end of the year.
-It can help work towards a savings goal or to avoid falling further into debt - at the very least, see where they spend their money.
+Track incoming and outgoing money by inputting all your expenses in a (relatively) simple way.
+See where your balance will be at by the end of the week, the end of the month and/or the end of the year.
+Work towards a savings goal or avoid falling further into debt - at the very least, see where you spend your money.

 ## To run